DarthHater/bored-board-service/README.md

 * Install Golang
 * Setup a GOPATH that makes sense, and get this project setup there
 * Install `dep` to manage Golang dependencies
+* Install `openssl` if you don't have it and in the project root run:
+  * `mkdir .keys && openssl genrsa -out .keys/app.rsa 1024 && openssl rsa -in .keys/app.rsa -pubout > .keys/app.rsa.pub`
 * Run `dep ensure` from the root to get necessary dependencies setup
 * Run `go run main.go` and the app should start
 * Using Postman, etc... you can send a `GET` request to `http://localhost:8000/thread` and you'll get a test response if everything is working